Have you ever placed an implant in an augmented bone site and added another few months of healing time just to be on the safe side?

 There are several methods to measure implant stability.
 The most commonly used are RFA (Resonance Frequency Analysis), tactile feeling, torque test, and percussion test.
 However, RFA is the only objective, non-invasive and repeatable way to measure the degree of osseointegration before final restoration – allowing you to determine the optimal loading time, and thereby potentially reducing treatment times and avoiding premature loading.

 Want to know more?
-You can pre order the upcoming eBook about monitoring implant stability by clicking here, we will send it to you as soon as it is available.
+Download the free eBook about monitoring implant stability by clicking here.